renhuailin/MyDocs/kubernetes-notes.md

 A Pet Set, in contrast, is a group of stateful pods that require a stronger notion of identity.

 # 源代码分析
 http://blog.csdn.net/screscent/article/category/2488081

+# 概念 CONCEPTS
+## Cluster Administration
+### Cluster Networking
+这章一定要好好理解，这是k8s的网络基础。

+1. Highly-coupled container-to-container communications: this is solved by pods and localhost communications.
+2. Pod-to-Pod communications: this is the primary focus of this document.
+3. Pod-to-Service communications: this is covered by services.
+4. External-to-Service communications: this is covered by services.

+Kubernetes imposes the following fundamental requirements on any networking implementation (barring any intentional network segmentation policies):
+* all containers can communicate with all other containers without NAT
+* all nodes can communicate with all containers (and vice-versa) without NAT
+* the IP that a container sees itself as is the same IP that others see it as 看来K8S的网络真追求速度呀，最后一条很有用的呢。

+This model is not only less complex overall, but it is principally compatible with the desire for Kubernetes to enable low-friction porting of apps from VMs to containers.
+If your job previously ran in a VM, your VM had an IP and could talk to other VMs in your project.
+This is the same basic model.

 请参考：
 [https://github.com/docker/distribution/blob/master/docs/deploying.md](https://github.com/docker/distribution/blob/master/docs/deploying.md)